newslynx/automation/README.md

 For more information on what to do next, please refer to our [getting started docs](http://newslynx.readthedocs.org/en/latest/getting-started.html).

-## AWS
+## Provisioning on AWS

 To deploy an AWS instance, you first need to install the the `vagrant` AWS plugin and dummy box:

 ```
 vagrant plugin install vagrant-aws
-vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
+vagrant box add dummy https://github.com/newslynx/vagrant-aws/raw/master/dummy.box
 ```

 Next, save [`secrets.yaml.sample`](secrets.yaml.sample) as `secrets.yaml` and insert your AWS credentials.
 Now, open up [`servers.yaml`](servers.yaml) and configure the options under `aws`.
 For more details on these options, refer to the [AWS Docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html).

-Once these are set, you should be able to provision NewsLynx on AWS with the following command:
+Once these are set, provision your EC2 box with the following command:

 ```
 vagrant up --provider=aws
 ```

 This will execute the ansible-playbook located in [`provisioning/main.yaml`](provisioning/main.yaml).
 This will take about 20-30 minutes to download all the dependencies and configure the machine.

+Get the url of your EC2 machine and visit the app at `http://<ec2-url>.com:3000`.

+## Operations

-Once it is finished you should be able to login to the machine with the following command:
+Once your machine is provisioned, in either setup, login with the following command:

 ```
 vagrant ssh